TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 The 24M parameters the text encoder has more than the image encoder can be attributed to the embedding matrix of the text encoder, which alone has 23.4M parameters.
 Since we use parts of a pretrained BERT model, we also have to resort to using the BERT tokenizer and vocabulary.
 The vocabulary consists of 30522 (sub)words, and the embedding matrix has a dimensionality of 768 ($30522*768=23.4M$).
-The rest of parameters the text encoder has more is related to BERT's specific implementation of positional encodings.
+The remaining parameters are related to the BERT-specific implementation of positional encodings.

-While 115M parameters can be considered as quite large, considering we strive to build smaller models, it is still significantly smaller than the vision-language models we compare to.
+While 115M parameters can be considered as quite large, considering we strive to build efficient(/smaller) models, it is still significantly smaller than the vision-language models we compare to.
-For example, VLMo @vlmo has 175M
+For example, VLMo @vlmo has 562M
 #footnote[#link("https://github.com/microsoft/unilm/tree/master/vlmo")], CLIP @clip has more than 400M
 #footnote[#link("https://huggingface.co/openai/clip-vit-large-patch14")], and BEiT-3 @beit3 has 1.9B parameters @beit3.